Human Services Grants

 Human Services Resource Allocation Process (HSRAP) is a grant program open to organizations who deliver direct services to Palo Alto residents so that they have a safety net of services.
 Money is allocated through the City’s General Fund.
 Current funding priorities include senior services, early care and education, youth services, developmentally disabled services, homeless services, and low-income healthcare.
 Applications for funds are solicited and reviewed on a biennial basis.

-The period to submit a HSRAP proposal, for the funding term July 2025-June 2027, will open in fall/winter 2024.
+The period to submit a HSRAP proposal, for the Fiscal Year 2028-29 funding term (July 2027-June 2029), will open in fall/winter 2026.
 Visit the HSRAP page for more information about the grant and application process.

 Agency Program Description Award Amount